ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

   are publicly verifiable, whereas others may not have this property.
 - Issuer identity.
 Tokens identify which issuers are trusted for a given issuance protocol.
 - Redemption context.
-Tokens can be redeemed for a given redemption context.
-  An empty redemption context effectively means tokens can be issued and redeemed non-interactively, whereas a fresh and random redemption context means that the redeemed token must be issued interactively.
-See 2.1.1 of {{HTTP-Authentication}}
+Tokens can be bound to a given redemption context, which influences a client's ability to pre-fetch and cache tokens.
+For example, an empty redemption context always allows tokens to be issued and redeemed non-interactively, whereas a a fresh and random redemption context means that the redeeme token must be issued only after the client receives the challenge.
-  for more details.
+  See Section 2.1.1 of {{HTTP-Authentication}} for more details.
 - Per-origin or cross-origin.
 Tokens can be constrained to the Origin for which the challenge originated, or can be used across Origins.